JanHerca/urantiapedia/output/wikijs/en/article/Jack_Rogers/Music_Missions_and_Culture.md

 While attending a certain evangelical seminary, I was taught that Christ is the transformer of culture.
 The conservative theological dogmas of this church dictated its “acceptable norms” for a Christian culture.
 When this happens, the gospel tends to be associated with specific culture forms, and such religious groups often have trouble adjusting to progressive social change. _The Urantia Book_ cautions against linking social, economic, or political trends with the gospel message:

 > Modern religion finds it difficult to adjust its attitude toward the rapidly shifting social changes only because it has permitted itself to become so thoroughly traditionalized, dogmatized, and institutionalized.
-The religion of living experience finds no difficulty in keeping ahead of all these social developments and economic upheavals, amid which it ever functions as a moral stabilizer, social guide and spiritual pilot. ([UB 99:2.6](/en/The_Urantia_Book/99#p2_6))
+The religion of living experience finds no difficulty in keeping ahead of all these social developments and economic upheavals, amid which it ever functions as a moral stabilizer, social guide and spiritual pilot. (<a id="a50_431"></a>[UB 99:2.6](/en/The_Urantia_Book/99#p2_6))

 > _Modern religion finds it difficult to adjust its attitude toward the rapidly shifting social changes only because it has permitted itself to become so thoroughly traditionalized, dogmatized, and institutionalized._

 Religion is only one of the many shapers and carriers of culture.
-“The greatest twentieth-century influences contributing to the furtherance of civilization and the advancement of culture are the marked increase in world travel and the unparalleled improvements in methods of communication.” ([UB 81:6.25](/en/The_Urantia_Book/81#p6_25)) The advent of the communication age and a growing sense of world community have brought to the forefront of popular discussion the issue of cultural dominance.
+“The greatest twentieth-century influences contributing to the furtherance of civilization and the advancement of culture are the marked increase in world travel and the unparalleled improvements in methods of communication.” (<a id="a54_293"></a>[UB 81:6.25](/en/The_Urantia_Book/81#p6_25)) The advent of the communication age and a growing sense of world community have brought to the forefront of popular discussion the issue of cultural dominance.

 What is of interest to me is how much of the popular discussion of cultural dominance has focused primarily on our 20th century materialistic experience.
 The concern for maintaining cultural identities throughout the world in the face of Western commercial exports has made headline news.
 Thousands of missionaries are contributing to this exportation of Western culture throughout the world.
 The increasing high-tech approach to missionary efforts incorporating massmedia methods are reaching incredibly large audiences.
 This contemporary commercialization of the gospel message is a serious concern for many mainline Christians.